nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 When a computer is multiprogrammed, it frequently has multiple processes or threads competing for a CPU at the same time.
 If only one CPU is available, *scheduler* has to be made which process to run next by using **scheduling algorithm**.

+Three types of schedulers:

+* Long-Term Scheduler – Selects a process from the pool of job and load into memory for execution
+* Short-term scheduler – selects a process from the ready queue and allocates the CPU.
+* Memory Scheduler – schedule which process is in memory and in disk

 ### 2.4.1 Introduction to Scheduling

 In addition to picking the right process to run, the scheduler also has to worry about making efficient use of the CPU because process switching is expensive.